You can use this aggregate relocation procedure to upgrade controller hardware by using

-Use "system controller replace" commands to upgrade controller hardware running ONTAP 9.8 or later
+system controller replace commands.
+This procedure applies to controller hardware running ONTAP 9.8 or later.

 During the procedure, you upgrade the original controller hardware with the replacement controller hardware, relocating the ownership of non-root aggregates.
 You migrate aggregates multiple times from node to node to ensure that at least one node is serving data from the aggregates throughout the upgrade procedure.
 You also migrate data logical interfaces (LIFs) and assign the network ports on the new controller to the interface groups as you proceed.